Simultaneous Action vs. Consecutive Action

 And notice how making dialogue a told continuous action rather than a shown singular action works seamlessly with the two consecutive actions.

-He told me all about what happened last night as he put the lunch in the picnic basket and carried it to the door.
+He told me the story of what happened last night as he put the lunch in the picnic basket and carried it to the door.

 *Repetition deliberate.
 Am I the only one who finds the word "duck" hilarious, and double "ducks" even funnier?
 I had a grand old time playing with repeated words/sounds in this post, but I wouldn't advise this kind of repetition in fiction narrative, since it draws attention to writing mechanics (and thus the writer) which is the enemy of reader immersion😘.